 5. Suspension, restrictions or conditions pending outcome of the review

-5.3 Where the Deputy Vice Chancellor, Academic, makes a determination under clause 5.2:
+5.3 Where the Deputy Vice Chancellor, Student, makes a determination under clause 5.2:

 he/she will advise the College Dean of this determination, stating the reason(s) for the suspension, restriction(s) and/or condition(s);

 the College Dean will notify the student in writing, stating the reason/s for the suspension, restriction(s) and/or condition(s), and invite the student to respond ‘without prejudice’ within ten (10) working days.
 To avoid uncertainty, the suspension, restriction(s) and/or condition(s) will come immediately into effect upon written notification to the student.

 any response submitted by the student will be considered by the Deputy Vice Chancellor, Student, who shall make a final determination whether to uphold, revoke and/or vary the suspension, restriction(s) and/or condition(s), and shall notify the student in writing of this determination.
 Where the Deputy Vice Chancellor, Student revokes and/or varies the suspension, restriction(s) and/or condition(s), the revocation and/or variation will come immediately into effect upon written notification to the student;

 the Review Panel will be convened as soon as possible, and within twenty (20) working days of the suspension, restriction(s) and/or condition(s) being imposed;

 the suspension, restriction(s) and/or condition(s) may be revoked by the Vice Chancellor or Deputy Vice Chancellor, Student, at any time prior to the review being finalised by the Review Panel.

 The Panel membership will comprise of: